pedronveloso/android-digital-frame/README.md

 Your contributions can help keep Android Digital Photo Album thriving.
 Whether through code, feedback, or sponsorship, your support is invaluable.

-- You can find a link to my Ko-fi page here on the GitHub page.
+- You can find a link to my [Ko-fi page](https://ko-fi.com/S6S8F7GST), also available here on the GitHub page.
 This is a great way to support the project by doing a one-time or recurring donation.
  - If you'd like to contribute with code or language support, just open a PR.
 Feel free to message me by opening a new issue if you have any questions.